-Campaigns and Events - During the summer months the Service Division rolls out its "Chipette" program.
+Campaigns and Events - During the summer months the Service Division rolls out its rock chip program.
 This is staffed by energetic and entrepreneurial individuals who drive sales and manage roadside events.

 GlassMasters' financial performance and operations may be adversely affected by the termination or cancellation of one or more supply or account-based customer relationships.
-Management believes it could minimize the impact by sourcing a new supplier or replacing a lost account with business from its sales prospect pipeline.
+Management has mitigated potential supply issues by sourcing additional suppliers.
+New customer relationships are continuously being developed to grow the business as well as replacing the occasional lost account with business from its sales prospect pipeline.
 GlassMasters closely monitors customer satisfaction as a hallmark of the business.

 GlassMasters relies on its management team and could be adversely affected should any of them leave.
-It is has issued stock options to senior management who may purchase equity in GlassMasters.
 In addition, other key managers are well compensated and highly motivated through a customer satisfaction driven bonus structure.